CMDR-Squedie/EDConstrDepot/README.md

 Lastest version to download: https://github.com/CMDR-Squedie/EDConstrDepot/releases/latest

-A minimalistic transparent overlay tool to track construction depots in Elite Dangerous.
+A minimalistic transparent overlay tool to track construction depots from Elite Dangerous player journals.

 It also features a myriad of tools to assist you with colonization, like colony management and planning, market suggestions etc.

 Features: